-The Rotary Club of Robbinsville Hamilton is taking action to help our communities fight through the hardships of this unprecedented time, providing meals and supplies to food pantries, protective equipment to front line workers, and support to organizations impacted by the COVID-19 pandemic.
+The Rotary Club of Robbinsville Hamilton is taking action to help our communities fight through the hardships of this unprecedented time by providing meals and supplies to food pantries, donating protective equipment to front line workers, and supporting organizations impacted by the COVID-19 pandemic.

 We will continue to add to the list below in the spirit of Rotary’s motto, “Service Above Self.”

 - Using social distancing practices, volunteers packed nearly 720 cases or 155,400 non-perishable meals over the course of eight days for 28 area food banks, pantries, and community kitchens.
 Also provided 200 pounds of remaining bulk food supplies.

 - Collected more than a ton of food donations (2,140 pounds) and $635 in cash from shoppers at Foley’s Family Market in Hamilton on two Saturdays as part of our Send Hunger Packing initiative.
 The food and cash were provided to the Mercer Street Friends Food Bank.
 These community donations were supplemented with a $1,000 grant from Rotary District 7475 and $500 from our Rotary Club’s Foundation.

 - Contributed $500 to an effort by Team85 Fitness & Wellness to assemble Thanksgiving meals for 1,300 families in need.
 Club members and friends also helped to package and distribute the meals.

 - Donated $1,000 to local food pantries for meals.

 - Provided 20 cases of pre-packaged food – the equivalent of 4,320 meals – to local food pantries and the Salvation Army.
 The cases went to Ginny’s Pantry on Klockner Road in Hamilton, the Salvation Army Trenton Citadel Corps, and the Bromley Center Food Pantry on East State Street in Hamilton.